SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

 our parameters will have a genotype).
 An additional tag (GC) is added in the FORMAT column of the VCF.
 This tag is calculated as followed :
-(best genotype probability)/(second best genotype probability) and give an idea of the quality of the calling at the datapoint.
+(best genotype probability)/(second best genotype probability) and give an idea of the quality of the calling at the data point.
 Two "types" of genotypes can be called: if the ***-d y*** option is passed (default), only two alleles are authorized in a genotype (*ie* a triploid accession cannot be 0/1/2).
 This gain computation time but genotype can be erroneous if divergent